WHIS: History

 After World War II, Shott invested in radio again.
 He was an early believer in FM radio, building the 185,000-watt WHIS-FM 104.5 in 1947.
 That same year, WHIS was approved to increase its power on AM to 5,000 watts with a directional nighttime pattern.
 After construction began in 1948, the higher-power facility, utilizing four new towers, was activated in March 1949.

 On the evening of May 8, 1955, another fire broke out at the Harry Heights transmitter site; starting in a parked car, the blaze destroyed the station and caused an estimated $100,000 in damage, and there was no available water service to aid fire crews.
 The station was on air again 44 hours later using borrowed equipment; the equipment used was the 250-watt transmitter that WHIS had just sold to WBRW of Welch.
 After the fire, WHIS opted to reduce its permanent nighttime authorization from 5,000 to 500 watts the next year.
 The fire did not affect the progress of WHIS-TV, the television station which signed on later that year.
 All of the WHIS stations moved into a new purpose-built Broadcast Center at the end of 1966.

 The Shott family continued to own the Daily Telegraph and the WHIS stations—including a re-established WHIS-FM, which reclaimed the WHAJ call sign in 1976—into the 1970s.
 However, this combination effectively served as a media monopoly, which locals called the "Shott Dynasty"; the town had only one broadcast outlet not owned by the Shotts, WKOY (1240 AM).
-Pressure from Congress and the Department of Justice led to the 1975 passage of an FCC ban on cross-ownership of a city's only newspaper and its only television station—which would affect the Shott holdings and require the divestiture of the television station.
+Pressure from Congress and the Department of Justice led to the 1975 passage of an FCC ban on cross-ownership of a city's only newspaper and its only television station—which would affect the Shott holdings and require the divestiture of WHIS-TV.
 The Supreme Court upheld the rule in 1978, and the Daily Telegraph sold the television station to Quincy Newspapers in 1979.
-WHIS changed formats several times in the first half of the 1980s; after more than two decades of middle of the road music, it switched formats with WHAJ to take on its beautiful music sound in 1981 (a swap that created today's J-104 format on the FM), shifted to oldies in 1984 and then to adult contemporary in 1985.
-Even after the family sold the Daily Telegraph in 1986, Shott ownership of the radio stations continued until 2000, when Shott-owned Adventure Communications sold its 15-station portfolio to Triad Broadcasting for $25.6 million— a handsome return on the Shotts' original investment 71 years earlier.